Wildland fire engine: Type 6

 Type 6 Engines are built on a pickup truck frame with a medium duty chassis giving a GVWR of 9,000–16,000 lbs.
 They are required to carry a minimum of 150 USgal of water, but only pump 50 USgal/min at a pressure of 100 psi.
 In California these engines are staffed with one firefighter and used for patrols; for this reason the unit itself is sometimes called a patrol truck or simply "patrol".
 Most other dispatch areas require the Type 6 to have a minimum of 3 personnel (required by NWCG policies), and is more popular outside of California due to its ability to go where other engines cannot.

-Type 7 - Prevention Module
+Type 7 – Prevention Module

 Type 7 are patrol vehicles with a small pump and tank.
 As a light duty vehicle, they are in the range of 6,500–10,000 lbs GVWR.
 The vehicle has a small 50 USgal water tank and can pump 10 USgal/min at a pressure of 100 psi.

 It is a multipurpose unit used for patrol, mop up, or initial attack.

 NFPA 1906

 Additionally, there are requirements laid out by the National Fire Protection Association in NFPA 1906: Standard for Wildland Fire Apparatus.
-Some of the many details of the NFPA 1906 include:

-Stability: All vehicles must pass a 30° stability test.

-Roadability: Vehicles must be capable of operating on 20% grades and remaining stationary on 10% grades.

-Carrying Capacity: The Standard lays out a detailed analysis of what the allowable additional weight is on top of the gross vehicle weight rating.
-This is critical to keep the vehicles from getting overweight.